-Sheriff's office tight-lipped regarding Monday's fatal shooting
+Sheriff's Office tight-lipped regarding Monday's fatal shooting

-Information is scarce relating to the deputy-involved fatal shooting of a man in Sanger on Monday evening.
+NORTHWEST OF SANGER — Information is scarce relating to the deputy-involved fatal shooting of a man near Sanger on Monday evening.

 The man, whose identity has not been disclosed, was shot by a Denton County sheriff’s deputy while allegedly resisting arrest in the 4300 block of View Road.
 He died at Medical City Denton later that night at an undisclosed time.